Responsible Gambling Guide 2026

 • Repeated failed withdrawals

-• Aggressive loss chasing
+• Aggressive loss-chasing behavior

-Responsible gambling therefore operates on two layers:
+Responsible gambling operates on two layers:

-Casino protection systems
+• Casino protection systems

-Player self-control systems
+• Player self-control systems

 Problem gambling warning signs infographic showing financial behavioral and emotional risk indicators CasinoIndex responsible gambling guide